 Whatever you decide to do, have fun doing it.
 Moving even a little will make a big difference.
 Not only will you be helping yourself, but your actions will be a really good example for your students.

-How do you fit exercise in during the school day?
-Share your workout tips with us!
+Question: How do you fit exercise in during the school day?
+Share your workout tips with us below or on the Really Good Teachers forum!